Deep Feature Deformation Weights: Method

 \subsubsection{Feature Space Constraints}

 We propose a simple extension to our framework to account for point constraints.
 For fixed vertex indices $\{p_1, \ldots, p_k\}$, we can update $\mathcal{W}$ such that

-where the outer max ensures no weights become negative and the inner max prevents additive influence of fixed points.
-The result is that features semantically-related to the fixed points are also fixed, enabling global semantics to be preserved with very sparse constraints.
-We demonstrate the effectiveness of these constraints in \cref{fig:latentanchor}
+Fixed points update the weights for vertex $i$ by subtracting the maximum weight between $i$ and the fixed points.
+This ensures $W_{ik} \leq 0$ for all fixed points $k$.
+The outer max ensures none of these adjusted weights become negative, so $W_{ik} = 0$.
+Practically, all points with similar visual features to the fixed points will be constrained.
+We demonstrate the effectiveness of these constraints in \cref{fig:latentanchor}.